hotwax/oms-documentation/troubleshooting/shopify/order.md

 ---
 ## Scenario: Order Available in HotWax Commerce but stuck in Created state

-If you observe an order stuck in the "created" status for an extended period, it's advisable to examine the sales channel associated with the order.
+If you observe an order stuck in the `created` status for an extended period, it's advisable to examine the sales channel associated with the order.
 If the order originates from the web sales channel, consulting the Order Approval troubleshooting document can provide valuable insights into resolving the issue.

 However, if the order originates from the POS channel, it's crucial to verify its status directly on Shopify.
 Occasionally, orders are marked fulfilled in Shopify after some time, but if the HotWax Commerce import job runs in the meantime, the order might be marked as fulfilled on Shopify but remain stuck in the "created" status within HotWax Commerce.